BorisBrock/HeidelBridge/README.md

 From the landing page, you can now connect to your home network.
 This connection will be stored permanenetly.

-> [!IMPORTANT]
-> In addition to the WiFi SSID/password, you also need to enter the address of your OCPP server, e.g. evcc.
-This address must include the protocol (ws://), the server's IP address and the port (usually :8887).
-Here's an example: `ws://192.168.178.90:8887`.

-## Updating The Firmware

-Once the firmware has been uploaded to the ESP32 via USB, it can be updated via OTA (Over The Air).
-This makes updating the software very convenient because no more physical access to the device is required.

-For this purpose, the platformio.ini contains two environments: OTA and USB.

 ## Resetting Connection Settings

 If you need to reset/change the settings of your HeidelBridge ESP32, simply erase its flash memory.
 With the next reboot you can access the WiFi setup page again and make the required changes.